mrward/mrward.github.com/source/_posts/2015-03-29-TypeScriptSupportInXamarinStudio.markdown

 By default the TypeScript files will be compiled to JavaScript when the project is compiled.

-There are more compiler options available in the project options in the Build category.
+There are more compiler options available in the project options in the Build - TypeScript category.

 {% img /images/blog/TypeScriptSupportInXamarinStudio/TypeScriptCompilerOptions.png 'TypeScript compiler options for the project' 'TypeScript compiler options for the project'%}